Ty-HA/pawesomeID/README.md

 ## Overview

-Pet Passport is an innovative decentralized application (DApp) that creates a blockchain-based digital identity for pets.
+PawesomeID is an innovative decentralized application (DApp) that creates a blockchain-based digital identity for pets.
 Leveraging the XRPL blockchain and Decentralized Identifiers (DIDs), this project aims to elevate the status of animals in our society by providing them with a secure, transparent, and self-sovereign identity.

 This project started during the XRPL Residency in Paris.